DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 When a Feature is marked as "Completed," the following changes are implemented:

 - Status changes to "Complete."
-- A 'Release Variation' must be chosen which will be served to all users for every environment.
+- A "Release Variation" must be chosen which will be served to all users for every environment.
 - Additional targeting rules cannot be added when a feature is Complete and must be reverted to In Progress to do so.
-- Past environment statuses are preserved.
+- Previously set environment statuses are preserved, but all previously Targeting Rules will be removed.
-- Variables section will display only one single variation, you may not add more variations.
+- The Variables section will display only one single variation, you may not add more variations.
 - Variable values can still be modified, and environments can be toggled on and off.

 ### Cleanup Steps/Checklists for Variables

-Upon completing a Feature, you will see cleanup steps/checklists for each Variable.
-You can choose to "Keep" or "Cleanup" a Variable.
+Upon completing a Feature, you will see cleanup checklists for each Variable.
+You can choose to keep or cleanup a Variable.

-- **Keep**: Marks the Variable as permanent, which implies that DevCycle will manage the value of this Variable until otherwise specified.
+- **Keep**: Marks the Variable as permanent, which will make sure DevCycle does not guide you toward archiving or removing the Variable from your code, and the Variable will always serve the chosen value.

-- **Mark for Cleanup**: Provides a checklist to help you know when it's safe to remove the Variable from the Feature.
+- **Mark for Cleanup**: Provides a checklist to help you know when it's safe to remove the Variable from the Feature or archive the variable.
+If Code References are enabled, this will help inform where to remove this Variable from your code.

 #### Reverting to In Progress